Frequently Asked Questions

-The Iowa High School Athletic Association and the Iowa Girls High School Athletic Union own the broadcast rights to the various high school championship events and they award the broadcast rights to various organizations.
-In 2006 IPTV broadcast the Boys Baseball, Girls Softball and Volleyball championships.
-For more information on where you can find broadcasts of other championships, please call IHSAA at (515) 432-2011 or IGHSAU at (515) 288-9741.
+We will broadcast the Iowa Girls High School Athletic Union championships of volleyball, basketball, soccer, and softball beginning March 2014.
+The Iowa High School Athletic Association owns the broadcast rights to the various high school boys’ championship events and they award the broadcast rights to various organizations.
+For more information on where you can find broadcasts of the boys’ championships, please call IHSAA at (515) 432-2011.

 Why did you take off my favorite program? / Why can't you bring back (program title), which was broadcast many years ago?

 IPTV purchases the broadcast right for all programs.
 The "rights" tell us how many times we can broadcast a program within a certain period of time.
 This is normally four times over three or four years although it could be much shorter or longer.
 At the end of that time period, IPTV is not able legally to broadcast the program.
 Occasionally, old programs will be available again so additional rights can be bought.

 Many series have a limited number of programs.
 Most of the "how-to" series (i.e. cooking, sewing, quilting, painting, woodworking, travel, etc.) contain only 13 episodes.
 Sometimes new series (of 13) are made every year or two, so the program returns with new episodes.

 When is (program title) going to be on again?

 At the top of IPTV's home page, click on "TV Schedule" which will take you to the program listings page.
 You can search by title (or partial) title.
 All broadcasts dates of the program will be listed.
 This is useful for broadcasts in the next week or next month, but not in the distant future.